rsceth/Language-Model-Pooling-Exploration/README.md

-## Exploring the Impact of Different Pooling Methods on XLM-RoBERTa
+## 🤖 Exploring the Impact of Different Pooling Methods on XLM-RoBERTa

+Hey there!
+Get ready to discover how they can help us better understand language!
+I'll be exploring two super cool techniques—LSTM pooling and weighted pooling—that will give you a deeper understanding of these models.
+We'll put these methods to the test in sentiment analysis tasks.

-## Project structure
+## 📍 Project structure
 ```bash
 .
 ├── config